-- The total amount of annual budget authority; - The percentage of annual budget authority available to be project-based; and - The total amount of annual budget authority the PHA is planning to project-base pursuant to the selection and the number of units that such budget authority will support.
+- The total amount of annual budget authority; - The percentage of annual budget authority available to be project-based; and - The total amount of annual budget authority the PHA is planning to project-base pursuant to the selection and the number of units that such budget authoritywill support.

 The information should be submitted to HUD no later than 14 calendar days prior to the date that the PHA intends to issue the Request for Proposals or make a selection based on a previous competition in accordance with 24 CFR§983.51(b).
 The PHA submits the required information electronically to the HUD field office by sending an email to: pbvsubmission@hud.gov.
-The PHA submits the required information electronically to the HUD field office by sending an email to: pbvsubmission@hud.gov.
-The PHA submits the required information electronically to the HUD field office by sending an email to: pbvsubmission@hud.gov.
-The PHA submits the required information electronically to the HUD field office by sending an email to: pbvsubmission@hud.gov.
-The PHA submits also copy the relevant local HUD Office of Public Housing (PH) Director on its email submission.
+The PHA must also copy the relevant local HUD Office of Public Housing (PH) Director on its email submission.